WWE Survivor Series WarGames 2022: Full Recap

-The Bloodline reigns.
-Roman Reigns team won a decisive victory at Survivor Series WarGames on Saturday thanks almost entirely to Sami Zayn, who was feeling very Ucey indeed.
-Zayn stopped longtime friend Kevin Owens from pinning Reigns, then lowblowed Owens, leading to The Bloodline's victory.
+WWE Survivor Series WarGames ended with a familiar vision: The Bloodline celebrating a victory.
+Roman Reigns' team won a decisive WarGames victory on Saturday thanks almost entirely to Sami Zayn, who was feeling very Ucey indeed.
+Zayn stopped longtime friend Kevin Owens from pinning Reigns, then lowblowed Owens, leading directly to The Bloodline's victory.
 It was the second of two WarGames matches of the night: The first, which opened the show, saw a returning Becky Lynch win for Bianca Belair's team.

-The match of the night was the triple threat bout for the United States Championship, which saw Austin Theory pin Seth Rollins to win the gold.
-Theory was the sole new champion of the night, as Ronda Rousey successfully defending her SmackDown Women's Championship against Shotzi.
+The match of the night was the triple threat bout for the United States Championship, in which Austin Theory pinned Seth Rollins to win the gold.
+Theory was the sole new champion of the night, as Ronda Rousey successfully defended her SmackDown Women's Championship against Shotzi.

 Finn Balor versus AJ Styles was, as you'd expect, also a highlight.
-AJ Styles won a great clash, pinning Balor after a Phenomenal Forearm.
-Hopefully it leads to a rematch.
+Styles won a great clash, pinning Balor after a Phenomenal Forearm.
+Hopefully, it leads to a rematch: I could watch these to fight forever.

 The Bloodline wins WarGames thanks to Sami Zayn